Homeward (Star Trek: The Next Generation): Plot

 Crusher and Data choose Vacca VI as the new Boraalan home world, but it is almost two days away at maximum warp.
 Ship’s Chief Engineer Lt.
 Commander Geordi La Forge tells Picard and Nikolai that the Holodeck program may not run that long.
 Nikolai volunteers to return to the Boraalans and help account for any anomalies in the program.
 A mistrustful Picard orders Worf to accompany him.

 Returning to the Holodeck, Nikolai and Worf tell the Boraalans that they will lead them to a new home.
 As they travel, Worf and Nikolai nearly come to blows when Worf learns that his brother has impregnated one of the villagers, and Nikolai tells Worf that he intends to remain with the Boraalans.

 Vorin, the village chronicler, finds his way out of the Holodeck and suffers severe culture shock at the reality of the world outside.
 After determining that Vorin's unique Boraalan neurology prevents his memory from being wiped, Enterprise Counsellor Deanna Troi and Picard try to help him adjust, offering him the choice of remaining on the Enterprise or returning to his people with the knowledge that their actual homeworld was destroyed.
 Ultimately, Vorin cannot live with what he has discovered and commits ritual suicide.

 The Enterprise arrives at the new Boraalan home, and the Boraalans are beamed down to the eventual site of their new village.
 Worf and Nikolai make peace when Worf accepts that the Boraalan race would not have survived if not for his brother's unconventional methods.
 Nikolai assuages Worf by telling him that he is going to stay with the villagers and become the new village chronicler.
 Aboard the Enterprise, Picard muses with Crusher that while their plan for the Boraalans worked out well, he is disappointed that Vorin was not able to bridge the gap between their two cultures.

 Production

 Guest star Penny Johnson would later return to the Star Trek franchise with a recurring role on Star Trek: Deep Space Nine as Kasidy Yates.

 The film Star Trek: Insurrection would also feature the concept of using holodeck technology to transplant an alien race without their knowledge.

 Reception

 Zack Handlen of The A.V.
-Club gave the episode a C+ grade.
+Club gave the episode a B+ grade.

 Keith DeCandido of Tor.com rated it 1 out of 10.